-As a sound bite example of the Upside of the Downturn, Geoff Colvin suggested that death rates go down in a recession.
-Regardless of the accuracy of the claim, it’s worth remembering that the recession provides new opportunities for companies willing to take risks.
+In the Upside of the Downturn, Geoff Colvin suggests death rates go down in a recession.
+Regardless of the accuracy of the claim, it’s worth remembering the recession provides new opportunities for companies willing to take risks.
 To emphasize this point, Colvin subtitled his book “Ten Management Strategies to Prevail in the Recession and Thrive in the Aftermath.”

 For those who don’t have time to read the book, here are the ten strategies interspersed with my thoughts:

 Despite the name of the chapter, Colvin isn’t really suggesting that companies change priorities but rather they adjust their strategy.
 Changing priorities chooses which initiatives take precedence while changing strategy might eliminate or fundamentally change objectives.
 Regardless, I agree that strategy shouldn’t be static.

 While I don’t like comparing people to assets, Colvin’s point is layoffs are often the wrong way to cut costs and great companies hire star performers from competitors during downturns.
 Toyota used the downturn to give employees extra training so that, when the economy turns up, their employees were better prepared than the competition.

 - Engage the Outside World

 Companies must forge even tighter business relationships with their suppliers, distributors, partners and customers.
 Consider the advice of Business Network Transformation.

 - Reexamine Your Strategy and Business Model